Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data: Literature

-Also, we provide no data about room equipment since our real-world data set contains no such.
-In our setting, all specified equipment is rolling stock and, hence, independent of the rooms.
-The instances in the set of Demeester et al. cover multiple departments and a patient has to be assigned to a room in a suitable department.
-Unfortunately, we could not find data about other suitable wards/departments other than the one to which a patient was assigned.
-Hence, we do not (yet) integrate the generation of such multi-ward instances.
+Since the available real-world dataset does not contain information on room equipment, we do not model equipment explicitly.
+Instead, all equipment is assumed to be rolling stock and therefore independent of rooms.
+While the instances of Demeester et al.\ consider multiple departments, we could not identify suitable data describing alternative wards to which patients may be assigned.
+Consequently, the current version of the generator does not support the generation of multi-ward assignment instances.